w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 ### Working on both Kusama and Statemine

-Polkadot and Kusama accounts will show up in Statemint and Statemine respectively, even if they're not set to be used on all chains.
-What this means is that if you already have a Kusama Ledger account, that account will also be available on Statemine.
+Polkadot and Kusama accounts from the [extension](https://wiki.polkadot.network/docs/learn-account-generation#polkadotjs-browser-extension) will show up in Statemint and Statemine respectively, even if they're not set to be used on all chains.
+The reasoning behind this is that Statemine, which is a common good parachain on Kusama uses KSM as its native token.
+Hence, the same accounts that were selected for Kusama will also be injected into Statemine.
+What this means is that if you already have a Kusama Ledger account configured on the extension, that account will also be available on Statemine.
 But the opposite is not the case: an account created specifically on Statemine or Statemint won't show up on Kusama or Polkadot respectively.

-**However**, as mentioned above, the Polkadot extension does not support Statemine Ledger accounts at the moment.
+**However**, as mentioned above, the [Polkadot extension](https://wiki.polkadot.network/docs/learn-account-generation#polkadotjs-browser-extension) does not support Statemine Ledger accounts at the moment, but the Polkadot-JS UI does.
 So, if your Kusama account is in the Polkadot extension, you'll need to remove it from there and re-add it on Polkadot-JS UI directly **as a Kusama account**, as described [here](https://guide.kusama.network/docs/kusama-ledger#using-on-polkadot-js-apps-ui).
+After which, you will be able to make transactions with that account.

 To remove an account from the Polkadot extension:
 1. Open the extension